labmec/wgma/README.md

 Illustrates
 - how to easily generate `.msh` meshes in python allowing for exact representation of curved geometries
+- how PMLs can be set up for periodic domains
 - how to perform more complex analysis and transfer the solution between different problems